Diverticular Disease

 CAUSES & RISK FACTORS

-Diverticular disease affects both men and women and is most common in people older than 40 years of age.
-Diverticular disease may be caused by not eating enough fibre.
-When you don’t eat enough fibre, you may get constipated and your stools may not be as soft.
+Healthcare providers haven’t determined exactly what causes diverticular disease.
+They think it may be caused by not eating enough fibre.
+When you don’t eat enough fibre, your stools may not be soft.
+You can get constipated.
 Constipation and hard stools increase the pressure in the bowel walls.
 This pressure may cause the diverticular pouches to form.

 DIAGNOSIS & TESTS

 Your healthcare provider may check your abdomen for tenderness and ask you about your bowel habits, diet and medications.
-Your healthcare provider may also want to do some tests to screen for diverticular disease:
+Your healthcare provider may also want to do some tests to screen for diverticular disease.
+These tests can include:

 - Flexible sigmoidoscopy.
 In this test, your healthcare provider puts a thin, flexible, hollow tube with a light on the end into your rectum.
 The tube is connected to a tiny video camera, which allows your healthcare provider to see the rectum and the last part of your colon.